akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 only up to one CPU core is used for each fused part

-To allow for parallel processing you will have to insert asynchronous boundaries manually into your flows and graphs by way of adding `Attributes.asyncBoundary` using the method `async` on `Source`, `Sink` and `Flow` to pieces that shall communicate with the rest of the graph in an asynchronous fashion.
+To allow for parallel processing you will have to insert asynchronous boundaries manually into your flows and operators by way of adding `Attributes.asyncBoundary` using the method `async` on `Source`, `Sink` and `Flow` to operators that shall communicate with the downstream of the graph in an asynchronous fashion.

 Scala
 :   @@snip [FlowDocSpec.scala]($code$/scala/docs/stream/FlowDocSpec.scala) { #flow-async }